 Stir in the carrots and tomato paste, the mixture should be well combined.
 Cook for a few minutes while stirring occasionally.
 Then add the tomatoes, and cook on a low heat until the vegetables are cooked but just slightly crunchy.
 Finish off with the baked beans and simmer for a few minutes.

 Taste and season with salt and pepper.
 Can be served hot or cold.
+This chakalaka is also great with your sous vide steak!

 Using the OmniBlend I with a 2ltr jug made it super easy to prepare the vegetables as, just a few pulses and you’re ready to go.
 The 2ltr jug is suited for both wet and dry ingredients, and for smaller dishes (because of the narrow base) like spreads, hummus, nut butter and pesto.